dennis1804/iq-swagger/README.md

 ### Installing

-Because we are running the package in bitbucket as private project you need to have a SSH key.
+Because this is an early start you need to add github to your composer.json

 To add IQ-swagger to your laravel project you need to add the following lines to the composer.json file:
 ```php